bip-team/humoto/doc/howto_tasks.md

 Tasks are composed of two main elements

 > * body -- a matrix, which multiplies the vector of decision variables 'x';
-> * bounds -- a vector(s) which constraint result of multiplication of the body
+> * bounds -- a vector(s) which constrain result of multiplication of the body
 >   by 'x'.